-Throughout 2015-2017, the National Commission for Regulation of Financial Services Markets has been an active participant of the Target Team for Financial Sector Reform, whose main task is the implementation of the Comprehensive Programme for the Development of the Financial Sector of Ukraine until 2020.
+Throughout 2015-2018, the National Commission for Regulation of Financial Services Markets has been an active participant of the Target Team for Financial Sector Reform, whose main task is the implementation of the Comprehensive Programme for the Development of the Financial Sector of Ukraine until 2020.
 The following measures have been carried out under the programme:

 - legislative proposals aimed at the development of the non-banking financial services markets and the strengthening of the institutional capacity of the financial regulator, which provide for the redistribution of functions of National Commission for Regulation of Financial Services Markets on regulation and supervision over the non-banking financial services market between the NBU and the National Securities and Stock Market Commission.
 Specifically, the National Commission for Regulation of Financial Services Markets contributed to drafting the laws on mandatory insurance of land vehicle owners' liability, on financial leasing, on credit unions, and on state support to agricultural insurance, among other things. - Legislative measures on approximation of Ukrainian legislation to EU laws, as provided by the Association Agreement between Ukraine and the EU.
-Specifically, the National Commission for Regulation of Financial Services Markets contributed to implementation of Directive 2009/138/EC (Solvency II), Directive 2016/97/EU, Directive 2009/103/EU, and Directive 2003/41/EC. - Regulatory acts and other measures of the National Commission for Regulation of Financial Services Markets, which are intended to improve consumer and investor protection in financial and insurance markets, improve the regime for filing by non-banking financial companies of financial statements prepared in accordance with the IFRS, enhance prudential supervision over non-banking financial companies (including by means of designing rules for consolidated supervision over non-banking financial groups), improve the rules for regulatory approval of acquisition or increase of significant shareholding in a financial company, disclosure by financial companies, consumer lending, and simplify regulations for purchase of foreign currency in banks and procedures for obtaining financial services licences, among other things.
+Specifically, the National Commission for Regulation of Financial Services Markets contributed to implementation of Directive 2009/138/EC (Solvency II), Directive 2016/97/EU, Directive 2009/103/EU, Directive 2003/41/EC, Directive 2003/41/EU, Directive (EU) 2016/2341, Directive 2014/49/EU, Directive 2002/65/EU, and directives, regulating matters related to financial statements, in particular, Directive 86/635/EEC and others.
+Moreover, with the aim of effective implementation of respective EU laws, the National Commission for Regulation of Financial Services Markets participates in international technical assistance programmes (such as the EU FINREG and FINSTAR projects and the USAID "Credit for Agricultural Producers" (CAP) project). - Regulatory acts and other measures of the National Commission for Regulation of Financial Services Markets, which are intended to improve consumer and investor protection in financial and insurance markets, facilitate increase of the level of capitalisation, financial viability and stability of the insurers, improve the regime for filing by non-banking financial companies of financial statements prepared in accordance with the IFRS, enhance prudential supervision over non-banking financial companies (including by means of designing rules for consolidated supervision over non-banking financial groups), improve the rules for regulatory approval of acquisition or increase of significant shareholding in a financial company, disclosure by financial companies, consumer lending, and simplify regulations for purchase of foreign currency in banks and procedures for obtaining financial services licences, among other things.